-Respectfully, Hip Hop as a mainstream music culture is a sport for the youth.
+Respectfully, Hip Hop, as a mainstream music culture, is a sport for the youth, while many youngsters have grown older.
 Let’s face it, many of our favorite 90s and 00s legends should have retired by now.
-At least to give way for younger or less famous independent artists to have a chance to propel the culture.
-I’ve gone back to listen to music from every artist on this list to ensure I didn’t miss anything.
+At least to give way for younger or less famous artists to have a chance to propel the Kulture.
+I’ve listened to music from every artist on this list to ensure I didn’t miss anything.
 That doesn’t mean that I stopped checking for old-school legends.
 That doesn’t mean traditional codes should stop being adhered to.
 We haven’t even gone into the independent circle or left the United States to ponder the thousands of great talents from the international community.

 These preferences are reinforced by the music of the Drill.

 My point?
 Many of the ’90s and ’00s Boom-bap, G-Funk, and Trap rappers are relevant today.
 No?
 Should I remove Chief Keef and put Jay Z back?
-My only regret is that Hip Hop music pumps an extremely toxic psychological and emotional poison into the black community.
-I often admire Will Smith for having the presence of mind and restraint from way back then, never using the N, B, M, or F words in his music.
+I only regret that Hip Hop music pumps an extremely toxic psychological and emotional poison into the black community.
+I often admire Will Smith and Common for having the presence of mind and restraint from back then, never using the N, B, M, or F words in their music.
 Only if I could go back to 1991 and rewrite my lyrical DNA.
-Beef, materialism, sexual promiscuity, and profanity are the tiny tips of this giant iceberg that plagues this culture we’ve grown to love so much.
+Beef, materialism, sexual promiscuity, and profanity are the tiny tips of this giant iceberg that plagues this wonderful Kulture we’ve grown to love so much.
 That’s where Cole stands out!

-On the other hand, right now, while there is a whole subspecies of conscious emcees, I can’t name a single conscious rapper from the new generation.
+On the other hand, while there is a whole subspecies of conscious emcees, I can’t name a single conscious rapper from the new generation.
 I mean, I was a part of the problem.
-My first mixtape and debut studio album are overloaded with the most outlandish lyrical contexts that carry on the classic misogynistic, homophobic, and insane sensations we enjoyed in the Boom-bap, G-Funk, and Trap music.
+My first mixtape and debut studio album are overloaded with the most outlandish lyrical contexts that carry on the classic misogynistic, homophobic, and insane sensations we enjoyed in the Boom-bap, G-Funk, and Trap eras.
+Man-O-Man!
 Due to the enormous range of fantastic music in Hip Hop, it becomes increasingly unmanageable to hear an artist’s previous album again.
-The theme of the Drill reinforces these preferences.
-I’ve gone back to listen to all of J. Cole’s albums.
+As the theme of the Drill reinforces these preferences, I’ve gone back to listen to all of J. Cole’s albums.

 That is the difficulty I face with Kendrick Lamar.
-Although I like his music, his new albums are always monumental when they’re hot off the press.
+Although I like his music, his new albums are always monumental when hot off the press.
 However, a year later, I forgot to look for them.
 I can’t tell when I last heard “To Pimp a Butterfly” or “Damn.”
-A plethora of new mixtapes and albums by Drill artists come on my radar, and I still remember to play “2014 Forest Hills Drive” or “KOD.”
+Many new mixtapes and albums by Drill artists come on my radar, and I still remember to play “2014 Forest Hills Drive” or “KOD.”
 Trust me; I’ve heard every album from Future, Roddy Ricch, Travis Scott, Lil Uzi Vert, Lil Baby, ASAP Rocky, DaBaby, Young Thug, Pop Smoke, Casanova, A Boogie wit da Hoodie, NBA Youngboy, and them.
-You could add FBG Duck, Lil Bibby, Lil Reese, and King Von to the list.
+Add FBG Duck, Lil Bibby, G Herbo, Lil Reese, Young Dolph, and King Von to this list.

-I remember that same thing happened to Tupac’s later albums, where he extensively rapped about his beef with Bad Boy and Jay Z and the situation between him and his “enemmmmies.”
-The most straightforward conclusion for everyone is their own.
+The beauty of Hip Hop is the most straightforward conclusion for everyone is their own.
+I remember that same thing happened to Tupac’s later albums, where he extensively rapped about his beef with Bad Boy and Jay Z and the situation between him and his “eneeeeemies.”
 It was challenging to listen to Tupac’s later albums.
-I can genuinely say that I’ve come back to listen to the entire “Born Sinner” or “4 Your Eyez Only” albums with almost the same enthusiasm as a Jay-Z, T.I., or 50 Cent classic.
+I can genuinely say I’ve come back to listen to the entire “Born Sinner” or “4 Your Eyez Only” with almost the same enthusiasm as a Jay-Z, T.I., or 50 Cent classic.
 J. Cole has kept a mild but respectable hum in my head.
-His music seems to be maturing, and they have the stamina to stand the test of time.
+His music seems mature, and they have the stamina to stand the test of time.
 That is why he remains in my NEW top five list.

 4: 21 Savage

-While an extensive work ethic and amount of studio releases are one of the attributes that impress me about Drill artists, it doesn’t end there.
-The Notorious BIG, arguably the best rapper of all time, only released two albums.
+While an extensive work ethic and amount of studio releases impress me about Drill artists, it doesn’t end there.
+The Notorious BIG, arguably one of the best rappers ever, only released two studio albums.
 He was in my top five for a very long time.
-Jay Z, Nas, Snoop Dogg, Tupac, and Biggie were on that list.
-Technically, they’re still there because I always revert to them.
+Jay Z, Nas, Snoop Dogg, Tupac, and Biggie were almost permanently on that list.
+Technically, they’re still there because I always revert.
 Even though, unfortunately, everyone else has released twice as many albums as BIG.
 I’m not claiming 21 Savage as Biggie.
-Compared to other Drill legends, 21’s relatively more limited body of work does not obscure his uniqueness, which is why he is in my top five.
+Compared to other Drill legends, 21’s relatively more limited body of work does not obscure his uniqueness, which is why he’s in my top five.

 In my book, coupled with authenticity, being different is one of the top qualities that sets an emcee apart from his or her peers.
-On the other hand, Drill artists are so genuine that their fans are frequently conflicted about whether heavy drug use, blatant criminality, jail time, and alleged involvement in street violence are worth it for a successful artist in the long run.
-Again, I believe that is probably why it took a long time for Hip Hop to admit that Trap music was now succeeded by Drill culture.
-The Feds were indicting total clicks.
+On the other hand, Drill artists are so genuine that their fans are frequently conflicted about whether heavy drug use, blatant criminality, prison time, and alleged involvement in gun violence are worth it for a successful artist in the long run.
+Again, that is probably why it took a long time for Hip Hop to admit that Trap music was now succeeded by Drill culture.
+The Feds were indicting entire record labels.
 Today’s rappers are some of the most prominent tycoons.
 The stories from Chicago sound like something from Al Capone’s days.